Plugin v1.5

 Connection Troubleshooting

-- Connected but rules are not syncing: verify that the token’s Zone Resources include the correct zone and Account Resources include the owning account.
-Confirm
+• Connected but rules are not syncing: verify that the token’s Zone Resources include the correct zone and Account Resources include the owning account.
+If scopes were changed after initial setup, use Re-verify Credentials so SecureWP refreshes the permission audit.

-Firewall policy rules are configured under Firewall > Builder.
+Firewall policy rules are configured under Firewall > Rules.
 Edge synchronization is managed under Firewall > Cloudflare Sync.

 CAPTCHA / Bot Detection